oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 ### 4.12.1 Malformed Packet and Protocol Errors <a id='malformed-packet-and-protocol-errors'></a>

-Definitions of Malformed Packet and Protocol Errors are contained in [[1.3 Terminology]](#terminology), some but not all of these error cases are noted throughout the specification.
+Definitions of Malformed Packet and Protocol Errors are contained in [1.4 Terminology](#terminology), some but not all of these error cases are noted throughout the specification.
 The rigor with which a Client or Server checks an MQTT-SN Control Packet it has received will be a compromise between:

 - The size of the Client or Server implementation.